 I agree to immediately raise any concerns or areas of discomfort with the study administrator.
-I understand that I
+I understand that I can leave at any time.

-YES, I have read the above statement and agree to be a participant.

-□ NO, I choose not to participate in this study.
+- □ YES, I have read the above statement and agree to be a participant. - $\Box$ NO, I choose not to participate in this study.

-Signature: Date:
+Signature: \\\\\Date: